 This coverage gap also persists among large companies, at which 90 percent of full-time workers, but just 51 percent of part-time workers, are offered a plan.

 Among the 28 percent of small companies that do not offer a retirement plan, only 22 percent said they are likely to provide one in the next two years.
 However, nearly one-third (32 percent) indicated they would be likely to consider joining a multiple employer plan (MEP) offered through a vendor that handles many of the fiduciary and administrative duties at a reasonable cost.

 A mere 19 percent of small businesses have adopted automatic enrollment, including 18 percent of micro companies and 29 percent of nonmicro companies, the survey found.
 By comparison, 43 percent of large companies offer auto enrollment.

 “Automatically enrolling eligible employees into the plan, with the ability for them to opt out, has been widely recognized as one of the most effective ways to increase plan participation rates.
-However, few small companies take advantage of it,” TCRS President Catherine Collinson said in a media release.
+However, few small companies take advantage of it,” said TCRS President Catherine Collinson.
 “Working with their retirement plan provider, and advisors, employers may find automatic enrollment to be more affordable than they might think.”

 The median default contribution rate is 3 percent of annual salary among automatic enrollment plans offered by both small and large companies.

 “Plan sponsors utilizing automatic enrollment should consider increasing the default contribution rate from 3 percent to 6 percent and adding an auto escalation feature that increases participants’ deferral rates annually,” Collinson suggested.
 “Three percent sends a potentially misleading message to employees that it is adequate for retirement when, in most cases, it is not.”